MarcGebhardt/ExMechEva/README.md

 # ExMechEva - Experimental mechanics evaluation

 Evaluation of data determined by means of experimental mechanics.
-Automization and standardization with regards to special requirements of project and test specimen.
+Automation and standardization, considering special requirements of project and test specimen.

 ## Installation
 `ExMechEva` is developed under Python 3.7.10 and is available in the [Python Package Index (PyPI)](https://pypi.org/project/ExMechEva/).